Adam X the X-Treme: Fictional character biography

-Finding himself on Earth and unaware of his own past, Adam-X began working for industrialist Martin Strong helping bring mutants to a Strong Industries plant where he would seemingly give them shelter.
+Finding himself on Earth and unaware of his own past, Adam-X works for industrialist Martin Strong helping bring mutants to a Strong Industries plant where he would seemingly give them shelter.
 In exchange, Strong promises to help Adam-X regain his identity.
 During this time, Adam-X develops a close friendship with fellow mutant Michelle Balters, also known as Neurotap.
-Unbeknown to Adam-X, Strong Industries was, in actuality, funded by Project Wideawake to develop a means to exterminate the "X" gene that makes mutants.
+Unbeknown to Adam-X, Strong Industries is funded by Project Wideawake to exterminate the "X" gene that gives mutants their powers.
 Discovering the truth, Balters flees from Strong Industries and Adam-X is sent to bring her back in.

-X-Force had already begun investigating Strong's activities when they cross paths with Balters.
-X-Force attempted to preserve Balters' freedom but they were momentarily incapacitated by Adam-X's mutant ability.
-Balters is able to escape with X-Force and provide him with information about Strong.

-Although initially meeting as adversaries, Adam-X and X-Force eventually join to combat Martin Strong, once they discover that he is a mutant himself.
+Adam-X and X-Force eventually join to combat Martin Strong, once they discover that he is a mutant himself.
 Adam-X and Shatterstar, in particular, discover a mutual affinity due to their alien mutant status and love of battle.
-Membership to X-Force is offered to Adam-X but he declines, choosing instead to find his past and find who he is.
+X-Force membership is offered to Adam-X but he declines, choosing instead to find his past and find who he is.

-For unknown reasons, Mister Sinister, under the pseudonym of Mr. Milbury, hires Arcade to "test" Adam-X. At the same time, Major Domo hires Arcade to get rid of Shatterstar.
-Arcade decides to meet the demands of both employers by capturing the two and pit them against one another in Murderworld.
-After yet again battling one another briefly, Adam-X and Shatterstar join forces and work their way through Murderworld and defeat Arcade.

 While traveling in the Canadian Yukon wilderness, Adam-X witnesses Phillip Summers' plane crash.
 Adam-X is able to rescue Summers before his plane explodes.
 Adam-X uses his mutant power to "heat" Summers' blood and keep him warm until he finally manages to carry him to a hospital.
 They are greeted by Summers' grandson, Cyclops and Cyclops' wife, Jean Grey.
 The two X-Men thank Adam-X for his efforts and, using Jean's telepathy, Adam-X is able to share some of his memories with Phillip, showing him the ships he flew while with the Shi'ar.

 Adam-X meets Captain Marvel, and the two encounter Shi'ar agent Davan Shakari (aka Erik the Red).
 Shakari reveals that Adam-X is the human/Shi'ar hybrid son of Emperor D'Ken.
 Adam-X kills Shakari.